danwing/https-local-domains/draft-thomson-https-local-domains.md

 ~~~~~

 After the hash algorithm identification digit (0 for SHA512/256) is
-prefixed to that base64url, resulting in:
+prefixed to that base32 string, resulting in:

 ~~~~~
 0EHV4BUAOTDR4WKEXHDRMBEPFGLCK3ASA4A3FWIQGPIKES2J6LIMA